lahuynhngan/BAPTSQL/README.md

 - Link: kaggle.com/datasets/olistbr/brazilian-ecommerce

 ## 5. How to cite
-If you found our work useful, please cite us.
+If you find this work, code, or evaluation resources useful, please cite our paper:

 Huynh-Ngan La, Hoang T. Nguyen, and Hung-Nghiep Tran [BAPTSQL: Business-Aware Prompt Design for Text-to-SQL in E-Commerce AnalyticsL](https://github.com/lahuynhngan/BAPTSQL).
 CONF XXX, 2026. doi:10.1234/abcxyz